 - Sleep, Eating Healthy, etc. Living a healthy lifestyle is also important.
 From sleep to nutrition to hydration, the healthier your body is, the better it works, and the better it works, the less you'll experience anxiety.
-These aren't anxiety cures - anxiety, of course, is more of a mental health disorder forged through years of experiences, and simply sleeping more isn't going to magically take it away - but they'll drastically reduce the symptoms, which should help you cope with anxiety much more easily.
+These aren't anxiety cures.
+Anxiety, of course, is more of a mental health disorder forged through years of experiences.
+Simply sleeping more isn't going to magically take it away, but they'll drastically reduce the symptoms, which should help you cope with anxiety much more easily.

-- Yoga Yoga is a type of exercise that has additional benefits to reducing anxiety.
-First, it is a slower form of exercise without being any less challenging.
-Those with anxiety need an opportunity to slow their lives down so that it feels more manageable.
-Yoga also teaches breathing techniques that can be very valuable for fighting anxiety.
+- Yoga Yoga is a type of exercise that has additional benefits for reducing anxiety.
+First, it is a slower form of exercise but equally challenging.
+Those with anxiety issues need an opportunity to slow down their lives so that it feels more manageable.
+Yoga also teaches breathing techniques that can be quite valuable for fighting anxiety.

-- Memory Creation Yes, another strategy that many people don't realize is effective involves creating memories.
+- Memory Creation Another strategy that many people don't realize can be effective is creating memories.
 For example, trying new cuisines or traveling to nearby museums.
-This can be very hard for those with severe anxiety since it requires them to go out into the world, but the more you can force yourself to do and enjoy every day (they need to be happy memories, of course) the more positive thoughts you'll have when you're struggling with stress.
+This can be very hard for those with severe anxiety since it requires going out into the world, but the more you can force yourself to do and enjoy every day (happy memories) the more positive thoughts you'll have when you're struggling with stress.

 - Relaxation Strategies Many relaxation strategies exist that help you cope with anxiety.
 Visualization is a great one.
 It involves imagining yourself and your five senses in a more relaxed place.
 These strategies give your mind an opportunity to be calmer so that you have a chance to relearn how to cope with stress naturally.